ararog/deboa/README.md

 ## Description

-**deboa** is a straightforward, non opinionated, developer-centric HTTP client library for Rust.
+**deboa** ("fine" portuguese slang) is a straightforward, non opinionated, developer-centric HTTP client library for Rust.
 It offers a rich array of modern features—from flexible authentication and serialization formats to runtime compatibility and middleware support—while maintaining simplicity and ease of use.
 It’s especially well-suited for Rust projects that require a lightweight, efficient HTTP client without sacrificing control or extensibility.

 Built using [hyper](https://github.com/hyperium/hyper).